martinvonz/jj/docs/tutorial.md

 ## Cloning a Git repo

-Now let's clone the same repo using `jj`:
+Let's start by cloning the Jujutsu Git repo using `jj`:
 ```shell script
 # Note the "git" before "clone" (there is no support for cloning native jj
 # repos yet)